Nam Tok Moo Recipe (Thai Grilled Pork Salad)

 Instructions

-• Place your pork in a mixing bowl and add oyster sauce with white sugar.
-Thoroughly mix and marinate for at least 30 minutes in the fridge.
+• Marinate the pork.
+Place the pork in a mixing bowl.
+Add oyster sauce and sugar, then mix well.
+Cover and marinate in the fridge for at least 30 minutes.

 Notes